Charades to Handle Worldwide Sales on Three Movies From Neon

-Paris-based company Charades has come on board to handle worldwide sales on three new films from the award-winning distribution company, “Spaceship Earth,” The Painter and the Thief,” and “She Dies Tomorrow.”
+Paris-based company Charades has come on board to handle worldwide sales on three films from distribution company Neon, “Spaceship Earth,” The Painter and the Thief,” and “She Dies Tomorrow.”

-As announced earlier this week, Neon will launch “Spaceship Earth” on May 8 across digital platforms in the U.S. “The Painter” and The Thief” and “She Dies Tomorrow” are yet to be dated.

-Charades and Neon will provide distributors with a marketing package, and have already enlisted Non Stop Entertainment for Scandinavia and Madman in Australia.
+Charades and Neon will provide distributors with a marketing package and a replicable model to adapt on their own markets.
+Both outfits have already enlisted Non Stop Entertainment for Scandinavia and Madman in Australia.
 Additional territories are already in discussion.

 Tom Quinn, Neon CEO, said Charades was “helping to bring Neon films to worldwide audiences alongside partners that share our vision.”